felias-fogg/dw-link/docs/manual.md

 ### 5.7 A graphical user interface: *Gede*

 If you believe that GDB is too much typing, then you are probably the type of programmer who wants a graphical user interface.
 As it turns out, it is not completely trivial to come up with a solution that is easy to install and easy to work with.
 Recently, I stumbled over *gede*, which appears to be just the right solution.
-It has been designed for Linux, but after a few small changes it also works under macOS.
+It has been designed for Linux, but after a few small changes, it also works under macOS.
 Unfortunately, Windows is not supported.
-However, you could use [*WSL2*](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) to run Gede, avr-gdb, dw-server.py and the Arduiono IDE.
+However, you could use [*WSL2*](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) to run Gede, avr-gdb, dw-server.py, and the Arduino IDE.
 Connecting to a serial port could then be done by using [*usb-ip*](https://github.com/dorssel/usbipd-win).

-Making a long story short, you can download the source from my [fork of gede](https://github.com/felias-fogg/gede) and build it according to the instructions in the readme file.
-It is straight-forward and easy.
+To make a long story short, you can download the source from my [fork of gede](https://github.com/felias-fogg/gede) and build it according to the instructions in the readme file.
+It is straightforward and easy.

 The `dw-server` directory of the dw-link directory contains a Python script called `dw-server.py`, which you should copy to `/usr/local/bin`.